arcaravaggi/CV/Anthony_Caravaggi_CV.md

 5 **Caravaggi A**, Montgomery WI, Reid N (2013) Estimating hare numbers using camera trapping and the Random Encounter Model.
 11th International Mammal Congress, Belfast.

-4 **Caravaggi A, Montgomery WI, Reid N (2012) Invasion ecology: quantifying the impact of non-native European hares on the endemic Irish hare.
+4 **Caravaggi A**, Montgomery WI, Reid N (2012) Invasion ecology: quantifying the impact of non-native European hares on the endemic Irish hare.
 2nd All Ireland Mammal Symposium (AIMS), Dublin.
-26th – 27th October.

 3 **Caravaggi A**, Montgomery WI, Reid N (2012) Invasion ecology: quantifying the impact of non-native European hares on the endemic Irish hare.
 4th World Lagomorph Conference, BOKU, Vienna.